 Cauliflower is one of my favorite vegetables, but I've made it so much over the years that it started to feel a little stale.
-That's when I decided to get extra fancy with it.
+That's when I decided to get extra fancy sauteing cauliflower.
 I love it and I think you will, too.

 Cauliflower Saute Recipe